 - The child has lived with the grandparent for at least 12 months

-Q: How can I be sure to get custody?
+How can I be sure to get custody?

 Unfortunately, we cannot determine your likelihood of obtaining visitation or custody unless we understand your case in greater detail.
 To talk to our lawyer about child custody, schedule a free consultation at our office in State College.

-Ask More Questions: Get Your Free Consultation
+Ask More Questions At Your Free Consultation

-These are probably only a few of your important questions.
-Laura Robbins Law, L.L.C., offers free consultations to discuss your custody case.
+Need additional custody guidance?
+Our firm offers free consultations to discuss your custody case.
 Call us at 814-753-4625 or send us an email to schedule your consultation and ask your questions in detail.